Journy/homebrew-tap/README.md

 # homebrew-tap

-This is Clover Health's Homebrew Tap, which features formulas to help pin Postgres to 9.6 and Postgis to 2.5.
+This is Journy's Homebrew Tap, which features formulas to help pin Postgres to 9.4 and Postgis to 2.5.

-Homebrew will pull in the latest version of formulas when they are upgraded, meaning that users can inadvertently be upgraded to Postgresql 10.
-The postgresql.rb formula here ensures that 9.6.10 is installed, and the postgis.rb formulate ensures that 2.5.2 is installed.
+Homebrew will pull in the latest version of formulas when they are upgraded, meaning that users can inadvertently be upgraded to Postgresql 11.
+The postgresql.rb formula here ensures that 9.4.23 is installed, and the postgis.rb formulate ensures that 2.5.3 is installed.

-## Installing Postgres 9.6 and Postgis 2.5
+## Installing Postgres 9.4 and Postgis 2.5

 First ensure you have upgraded to the latest homebrew: